Bond Vigilantes started in 2006, when the world looked pretty different

 James Carville

 As populations feel the squeeze from two directions – mediocre income growth and higher goods prices – being a self-proclaimed “bond vigilante” feels somewhat uncomfortable.
 Is it right that the markets should have the power that James Carville talked about in his famous quote?
-Is a AAA credit rating worth more than half a million jobs?
+Is an AAA credit rating worth more than half a million jobs?
 Is stable inflation more important than growth?

 So this blog is here for us to share our views on the things that matter to bond investors – inflation, interest rates and the global economy – as well as to talk about the bond markets themselves.
-Over the past 10 years, as our team has grown, we have blogged about value in high yield bonds, the outlook for emerging market debt, and new developments in the inflation-linked bond markets.
-We’ll also make sure we let you know our views on the traditional investment grade corporate bond markets – being a good bond vigilante should also be about identifying deteriorating trends in corporate behaviour, as well as that of governments.
+Over the past 18 years, as our team has grown, we have blogged about value in high yield bonds, the outlook for emerging market debt, and new developments in the inflation-linked bond markets.
+Going forward, we’ll also make sure we let you know our views on the traditional investment grade corporate bond markets – being a good bond vigilante should also be about identifying deteriorating trends in corporate behaviour, as well as that of governments.

 So thank you for continuing to support this blog, and let’s hope bond markets stay interesting, but not too interesting.